 Cowfoot Soup is a delicacy mostly available on weekends.
 This is made from cowfeet and oxtail that is simmered and slow cooked to render a thick soup along with allspice, okra, and potatoes served either with crisp fried corn tortillas or steamed rice and accompanied with onion and habanero pepper sauce.
 A hearty and filling food and very economical.
 Cost: US $2.50 to $4.00

 And of course practically any Belize restaurant or diner, except Chinese, features rice and beans as the mainstay.
-The dish consists of red kidney or black beans cooked with rice and coconut milk and accompanied with stewed beef, chicken, pork, shrimp, lobster, fried fish, fish fillet, or game meat when available, potato salad and friend plantain.
-Cost US$2.50 to US$4.00
+The dish consists of red kidney or black beans cooked with rice and coconut milk and accompanied with stewed beef, chicken, pork, shrimp, lobster, fried fish, fish fillet, or game meat when available, potato salad and fried ripe plantain.
+Cost US$2.50 to US$5.00

 Belize Garnaches Recipe